c3lang/c3-web/src/content/blogs/Memory Management.md

 ### The Stack

-Allocation on the [stack](https://en.wikipedia.org/wiki/Stack_register) is automatically managed, but limited in size typically 512KB-8MB depending on the platform.
+Allocation on the [stack](https://en.wikipedia.org/wiki/Stack_register) is automatically managed, but limited in size typically 512KB–8MB depending on the platform.

 ### The Heap

-Allocation on the heap is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and can support larger allocations between 4KB to several GB in size depending on your hardware specs.
+Allocation on the heap is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and can support larger allocations up to several GB in size depending on your hardware specs.

 ### Memory Leaks